bio-guoda/bio-guoda.github.io/_posts/2016-05-20-effechecka.md

 - eol
 comments: false
 ---
+ ** This project has been brought to a close and is no longer actively maintained.
+For more information about the history and context of this widget, please see the [github documentation](https://github.com/effechecka) **

-The purpose of [Effechecka](https://github.com/jhpoelen/effechecka) is to create, save, export and follow checklists given specific geospatial, taxonomic and trait constraints using data sources including, but not limited to, [GBIF](http://gbif.org), [iDigBio](https://idigbio.org) and [EOL TraitBank](http://eol.org/traitbank).
+The purpose of [Effechecka](https://github.com/bio-guoda/effechecka) is to create, save, export and follow checklists given specific geospatial, taxonomic and trait constraints using data sources including, but not limited to, [GBIF](http://gbif.org), [iDigBio](https://idigbio.org) and [EOL TraitBank](http://eol.org/traitbank).
 Example checklists include